 LILAC is a 1933 lighthouse tender that once carried supplies to lighthouses and maintained buoys for the U.S. Lighthouse Service and the U.S. Coast Guard.
 Decommissioned in 1972, USCGC LILAC is now a museum ship owned by the non-profit Lilac Preservation Project.
 As America's only surviving steam-powered lighthouse tender, LILAC is listed on the National Register of Historic Places and is eligible to become a National Historic Landmark.

-You can help restore steam to the Hudson River by volunteering, making a donation, or coming by and learning more about the ship and maritime history.
+You can help restore steam to America's waters by volunteering, making a donation, or coming by and learning more about the ship and maritime history.

 The ship is open to the public regularly from 4:00 to 7:00 PM on Thursdays and 2:00 to 7:00 PM on Saturdays and Sundays (weather permitting) for exhibits, tours, and other activities.